 Employees may occasionally want to raise a grievance at work.
 As an employer, you must take this seriously.
 If a formal grievance process or complaints aren’t handled properly, you could face employment tribunal hearings and costly compensation to your employees.
-You should ensure that you follow the ACAS code of practise and handle complaints or concerns using a formal grievance procedure.
+You should ensure that you follow the ACAS Code of Practice and handle complaints or concerns using a formal grievance procedure.

 Our team of highly qualified specialists will guide you through grievance procedures amongst your staff.
 When it comes to dealing with individual or collective grievances, we can ensure that we support businesses like yours through the right process, ease the burden, and save you time, money, and worry.
 Our skilled advisors work with you to get grievances right and avoid a tribunal claim.
 We provide clear advice, considering all applicable outcomes.